redhatci/ansible-collection-redhatci-ocp/roles/create-certification-project/README.md

 Name                     | Default                                                                    | Description
 -------------------      | ------------                                                               | -------------
 connect_url              | https://connect.redhat.com/projects                                        | Mandatory; usually there is no need in redefining it.
-Certification UI link, you may need to change it to target UAT environment for the testing. create_project_url       | https://catalog.redhat.com/api/containers/v1/projects/certification        | Mandatory; usually there is no need in redefining it.Pyxis API to create certification project, you may need to change it to target UAT environment for the testing. github_token_path        | undefined                                                                  | Mandatory when using `create_operator_project`.
-Path to GitHub token to be used for the operator certification project.
+Certification UI link, you may need to change it to target UAT environment for the testing. create_project_url       | https://catalog.redhat.com/api/containers/v1/projects/certification        | Mandatory; usually there is no need in redefining it.
+Pyxis API to create certification project, you may need to change it to target UAT environment for the testing. github_token_path        | undefined                                                                  | Mandatory when using `create_operator_project`.
+Path to GitHub token to be used for the operator certification project. organization_id          | None                                                                       | Mandatory when using `create_container_project`.
+Company ID to be used for the verification of container certification project. page_size                | 200                                                                        | Define a page size for Pyxis API queries.
+Number of results to retrieve in a single page.

 ## Variables to define for each operator / container